darktable-org/dtdocs/content/module-reference/utility-modules/print/print-settings.md

 : Set each margin separately, or all together by clicking on the middle “lock” button.

 display grid
-: Select the grid size using the entry (number being expressed in the currently selected unit).
+: Select the grid size using the entry field (expressed in the currently selected unit).
 Tick the option to display the grid on the canvas.

 snap to grid
 : Help setting the image areas by snapping them to the grid for proper alignment.